flhps/crset-cascade/README.md

 const validElements: Set<string> = new Set([element, "...", "..."]); // Set of valid elements
 const invalidElements: Set<string> = new Set(["...", "...", "..."]); // Set of invalid elements
 const rHat: number = x; // Total targeted size x, where rHat >= |validElements| and rHat >= 2*|invalidElements|
-const cascade = CRSetCascade.fromSets(
+const cascade = CRSetCascade.fromSets(validElements, invalidElements, rHat);
-  validElements,
-  invalidElements,
-  rHat,
-);

 // Check if an element is in the CRSet cascade const result = cascade.has(element); // true if the element is in the CRSet cascade, false otherwise